-Please submit requests for library instruction at least one or two weeks (as applies) in advance of your preferred date, as every effort is made to tailor instruction to the specific research needs of each class.
-The library instruction request form can be found under the For Faculty section of the library Web page.
+Please submit requests for library instruction at least one or two weeks (as applies) in advance of your preferred date.
+Every effort is made to tailor instruction to the specific research needs of each class.
+The Library Instruction Request form can be found under the For Faculty section of the library Web page.

 To facilitate dialogue about the assignment and encourage student engagement, instructors are encouraged expected to attend library instruction sessions with their class, unless previous arrangements have been made with the librarian.

 Librarian-led instruction and research sessions have priority use of library classrooms.
 Please contact your campus library about classroom availability for other uses; no semester-length or regular use scheduling requests will be approved.

 Bringing Classes to the Library (No Instruction)

-So that we can ensure your students will have access to needed resources and adequate support, please notify your campus library if you intend to bring your class into the library.
+So that we can ensure your students will have access to the resources they need and adequate support, please notify your campus library if you intend to bring your class into the library.